GodSETUP/ASPX-Gh0st-Executor/README.md

-# ASPX Ghost Executor
+# ASPX Gh0st Executor

-ASPX Ghost Executor is a powerful web-based tool that allows administrators to execute system commands, read and delete files, and navigate directories through an ASPX interface.
+ASPX Gh0st Executor is a powerful web-based tool that allows administrators to execute system commands, read and delete files, and navigate directories through an ASPX interface.
 This tool is secured with password authentication.

 ## 🚀 Features